photonstorm/lazer/worklog.md

 * Split up math/angle.js
 * Line rotation

+### 22nd February 2016

+Moved the 'qty' argument for Starfield2D inside the layer creation object, just makes more sense to have it there.
+Fixed all the tests so they work.

 ### 21st February 2016

 Updated Starfield2D to add in a new Wave Layer feature.
 Might as well let the class take care of more interesting sin / cos based movement patterns.
 Just give it a few values when you create it and voila.